 It can become an issue when the addictive nature of some of our games takes over.
 South Korea has the highest levels of Internet addiction in the world (affecting one in ten children) and provides boot camps and inpatient care for those with significant technology addiction.
 Other countries are not immune to what Joel S. Hirschhorn calls “technology servitude”.
-If you are constantly checking your smart phone, is it because you have to, or that you have become trained to respond to it like Pavlov’s dogs?
-Nomophobia is a real condition where loss of access to a mobile phone leads to heightened anxiety, fear of loss of connection and phantom vibrations.
+If you are constantly checking your smartphone, is it because you have to, or that you have become trained to respond to it like Pavlov’s dogs?
+Nomophobia is a real condition where the loss of access to a mobile phone leads to heightened anxiety, fear of loss of connection and phantom vibrations.

 Normal use of technology is not the issue it is about avoiding overuse.
 The question we need to be asking is when can we switch off?

 Many parents wage battle with their kids as they seek to impose digital boundaries.